-5.8.4 In the event that an allegation of peer on peer (child on child) abuse is made, victims and alleged perpetrators will be supported by:
+5.8.4 In the event that an allegation of peer on peer abuse is made, victims and alleged perpetrators will be supported by:

-- referral to relevant specialists such as counsellors, NSPCC, police, youth workers; - referral for internal support as appropriate via relevant Hub; - recognising both parties may have previously been a victim of abuse; - working with parents/carers as appropriate; carefully considering restorative approaches in light of the nature of the abuse; consider arrangements for the appropriate education of both victim and perpetrator, taking into consideration specialist advice where a crime has been committed or is under investigation.
+- referral to relevant specialists such as counsellors, NSPCC, police, youthworkers; - referral for internal support as appropriate via relevant Hub; - recognising both parties may have previously been a victim of abuse; - working with parents/carers as appropriate; carefully considering restorative approaches in light of the nature of the abuse; consider arrangements for the appropriate education of both victim and perpetrator, taking into consideration specialist advice where a crime has been committed or is under investigation.

-5.8.5 The school will never pass off peer on peer (child on child) abuse as 'banter' or 'part of growing up'.
+5.8.5 The school will never pass off peer on peer abuse as 'banter' or 'part of growing up'.

-$^{^4}$ introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015
+1 introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015

-- 5.8.6 Stoke Park School recognises the gendered nature of peer on peer (child on child) abuse, but that all peer on peer (child on child) abuse is unacceptable and will be taken seriously; Stoke Park School recognises for example that it is more likely that girls will be victims and boys perpetrators of some kinds of peer on peer (child on child) abuse, however anyone can be the victim of abuse based on their gender, sexuality, disability or other difference and all instances will be treated equally. - 5.8.7 Stoke Park School will adhere to guidance set out in Keeping Children Safe in Education (September 2020) and Sexual Violence and Sexual Harassment in Schools (May 2018) when responding to incidents of peer on peer (child on child) abuse. - 5.8.8All staff will be made aware that 'up skirting' is a criminal offence
+5.8.6 Stoke Park School recognises the gendered nature of peer on peer abuse, but that all peer on peer abuse is unacceptable and will be taken seriously; Stoke Park School recognises for example that it is more likely that girls will be victims and boys perpetrators of some kinds of peer-on-peer abuse, however anyone can be the victim of abuse based on their gender, sexuality, disability or other difference and all instances will be treated equally.

+5.8.7 Stoke Park School will adhere to guidance set out in Keeping Children Safe in Education (September 2020) and Sexual Violence and Sexual Harassment in Schools (May 2018) when responding to incidents of peer on peer abuse.

+5.8.8All staff will be made aware that 'upskirting' is a criminal offence